 Understanding the Intricacies of Criminal Law Navigating the complex world of criminal law can be daunting.
 Terms like “acquittal” and “not guilty verdict” are frequently used interchangeably by the public, often leading to confusion about their actual meanings.
-At The Law Office of Kirschner & McEnery, LLC, we take pride in being your go-to source...Read More
+At The Law Office of Jonathan Jay Kirschner, Esq., & Associates, we take pride in being your...Read More

 If you are charged with a crime, you have a right to a speedy trial under both the U.S. Constitution and Florida law.
 This means that your trial must occur within a specified time from the date of your arrest unless you waive your speedy trial rights.
 If you are facing criminal charges, here’s some...Read More